Understanding yield to maturity is important

-- Some total return certainty
+- Some total return certainty for the short-term.

-- A low-risk product
+- A low-risk product.

-A special thanks goes out to Som Seif, President & CEO of Claymore Investments Inc. who took some time out of his very busy day last week to chat with me about yield to maturity and why it should matter to bond investors.
+A special thanks goes out to Som Seif, (then) President & CEO of Claymore Investments Inc. who took some time out of his very busy day last week to chat with me about yield to maturity and why it should matter to bond investors.

 Readers, what do you think about laddered-bond ETF products?